BookGen/BookGen/README.md

 There are a few added features you can take advantage of in your Markdown for special formatting and display :

-+ A Div with a class of `chapterprecis` can be used at the beginning of a chapter to insert a chapter precis:
++ A Div with a class of `chapterprecis` can be used at the beginning of a chapter to insert a chapter precis :

 		# My Chapter